rbuckton/proposal-enum/README.md

 knowledge of the TypeScript development team and represents either a change that TypeScript is willing to adopt, or represents a limited subset of functionality that TypeScript expands upon.

-> NOTE: This proposal has been heavily reworked from it's prior incarnation, which can now be found at
+> NOTE: This proposal has been heavily reworked from its prior incarnation, which can now be found at
 > https://github.com/rbuckton/proposal-enum/tree/old

 ## Status